I/O API

 Arguments:

-• max_writes: Maximum writes per file before creating new file
+• max_writes: maximum writes per file before starting a new file set

 Returns: NetCDFFileHandler